Lacrymology/states/mongodb/doc/metrics.rst

 dur:earlyCommits
 ~~~~~~~~~~~~~~~~

-Reflects the number of times MongoDB requested a commit before the
+Reflects the number of times :doc:`/mongodb/doc/index` requested a
-scheduled journal group commit interval.
-Use this value to ensure that
+commit before the scheduled journal group commit interval.
+Use this
-your journal group commit interval is not too long for your
+value to ensure that your journal group commit interval is not too
-deployment.
+long for your deployment.

 dur:journaledMB
 ~~~~~~~~~~~~~~~